Bertrand31/WikipediaPipeline/README.md

 - integration, E2E testing

+- streaming of the input data: right now, the data dump from wikipedia is being download to the disk, processed, then deleted.
+Ideally, we'd somehow stream, uncompress and process it directly in one go.

 - error handling: right now, a "happy path" is assumed in many places.
 In a real-life setting, we should be using error handling monads (like Try or Either) every time there's IO involved.
 And for easier handling, we'd by using a [TryT](https://github.com/Bertrand31/TryT-monad-transformer) or [EitherT](https://typelevel.org/cats/datatypes/eithert.html) monads transformer.

 - logging should be added, for both successful tasks and failures.

+- parallelism: even though I've encountered HTTP 503 errors when trying to make multiple queries to wikimedia at the same time, the task at hand is inherently parallelisable.
+In the future, it is definitely something that should be looked into.

 ## Miscellaneous